 All students living in Widenhouse Hall or Anderson Hall are required to have either a Carte Blanche meal plan or a 10-meal plan.
 Students living in Rimview Hall, Jorgenson Hall, and off campus are welcome to have a meal plan; however, it is not required.
 See more information regarding food services.

 Can I stay in the halls over breaks?

 For breaks during the semester such as fall or spring break, you are welcome to stay.
 The residence halls are closed for winter and summer breaks; however, students may apply to stay on-campus during those breaks for a fee.
 For the exact dates the halls will be open, please consult the Residence Life Calendar.
 Please note that the dining hall may have reduced hours or be closed during academic breaks.

-To be considered to live on-campus during the winter break, residents must submit online the Winter Break On-Campus Housing Request Form by the Monday of finals week fall semester at 5:00 p.m.
+To be considered to live on-campus during the winter break, residents must submit the Winter Break On-Campus Housing Request Form by the first day of finals week fall semester at 5:00 p.m.

-To be considered to live on-campus during the summer break, residents must submit online the Summer Break On-Campus Housing Request Form by April 15 at 5:00 p.m.
+To be considered to live on-campus during the summer break, residents must submit online the Summer Break On-Campus Housing Request Form by the first day of finals week spring semester at 5:00 p.m.

 How do I get a job working for Residence Life?